Table Of Contents:

 In fact, in ISMS.online, using this same powerful linking will take you on a simple journey from information asset, to risk, to the controls needed in the treatment of the risk and then, dynamically from the control to updating the Statement of Applicability with the justification for its implementation.
 It really is that simple with ISMS.online.

 So, building your own asset spreadsheet may have no perceived cost but will have the challenge of much higher management and coordination with the other parts of the ISMS, especially if you are aiming for ISO 27001 certification.
-Alternatively, you could invest heavily in a specialist asset management tool and get lost in the detail and depth only to find information asset management becomes a fulltime job in its own right.
-Ultimately, neither of these solutions give you an holistic and pragmatic approach to the whole ISMS.
+Or you can take a longer-term view and invest in a specialist asset management tool.
+But they’re often complex and detail heavy.
+Information asset management could well become a full-time job in its own right.
+And you’ll still need to link your tool with the rest of your ISMS.